iitis/N-Dim-view/README.md

 2. Copy the plugin folder to the `dpVision/plugins/` directory.

+3. Reconfigure your dpVision project with CMake or add a plugin project to dpVision solution in MS Visual Studio

+4. Build dpVision project

-3. Launch `dpVision` and enable the plugin in the plugin manager.
+5. Launch `dpVision` and select the plugin in the plugin manager.

-4. Load your dataset and select the plugin from the visualisation panel.
+6. Use plugin to load your dataset.

 <!--